DemisseG/Approximately_Covariant_CNN-/README.md

 * The software is developed and tested using python3 with Pytorch 1.7.1 and Cuda 10.2.
 You will need to have the latest versions of matplotlib, numpy, and pickle5, optuna, plotly.
 * I highly recommend to use GPU's with RAM > 8GB.
-The current implementation of the AC unit is both memeory and compute intesnive.
+The current implementation of the AC unit is both memory and compute intesnive.

 ### How To:
 General approach